RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-11-02-newsletter.md

 - Grade 9 [Principal Research Infrastructure](https://www.ucl.ac.uk/work-at-ucl/search-ucl-jobs/details?nPostingId=6263&nPostingTargetId=16767&id=Q1KFK026203F3VBQBLO8M8M07&LG=UK&languageSelect=UK&mask=extHi) Developer at UCL.
 Applications close 23rd November.
 - The University of Sheffield are offering a [PhD in the School of Biosciences](https://www.findaphd.com/phds/project/bis-01-mesnage-mass-xplorer-a-transformative-web-based-software-platform-for-peptidoglycomics-a-new-discipline-to-explore-antimicrobial-resistance-and-bacterial-population-dynamics/?p163266), with the aim of developing a web-based software platform for peptidoglycomics, a new discipline to explore antimicrobial resistance and bacterial population dynamics.

 #### Volunteer Positions

-- The [UK RSECon](https://society-rse.org/rse-conference-2024/) and [US RSECon](https://docs.google.com/forms/d/e/1FAIpQLSfxkbo-6eF2NENsrWwb44_Bb32UNCzgP2d6-z3Hq8HxbYCWYA/viewform) are each looking for volunteers for their organising committees.
+- The [US RSECon](https://docs.google.com/forms/d/e/1FAIpQLSfxkbo-6eF2NENsrWwb44_Bb32UNCzgP2d6-z3Hq8HxbYCWYA/viewform) is looking for volunteers for its organising committee.
-- The Journal of Open Source Software (JOSS) has issued a [call for editors](https://blog.joss.theoj.org/2023/10/call-for-editors).
-- The Carpentries, who promote inclusive teaching of data and coding skills, are [looking for candidates for their board of directors](https://carpentries.org/blog/2023/09/board-of-directors-election-announcement/).

 #### Funding
 - The University of Sheffield's [Unleash your Data and Software competition](https://www.sheffield.ac.uk/library/research-data-management/unleash-your-data-2023-24) has launched!
 PGRs and staff can apply for an award of up to £5,000 for a project.
 The deadline is 1st December, with two drop-in sessions for people to talk through their potential applications on 15th November, and 21st November
 - The Open Bioinformatics Foundation have opened a call for applications for the [OBF Event Fellowship](https://www.open-bio.org/2023/10/19/event-fellowship-2023-3/) which aims to increase diversity in attendance of events promoting open-source bionformatics or open science.
+The deadline is the 1st December.

 ### Digital Research Practice Support Community